-Studies suggest that seperation can encourage delinquency behavior in a child, especially teenagers.
-This may be linked to the child dealing with anger and resentment they feel about the divorce.
+Studies suggest that separation can encourage delinquent behavior in a child, especially teenagers.
+This may be linked to the child dealing with the anger and resentment they feel about the divorce.
 Such children also tend to have more impulsive behavior than kids from healthy families.
 Likewise, they are more likely to engage in physical quarrels often than before the divorce.
 Destructive behavior may also be exhibited as an avenue to express themselves.

 Stress can affect the physical status of a child.
 Divorce poses a higher health risk in children due to different issues such as changes in sleeping patterns or an eating disorder.
 The psychological well-being of the child can further deteriorate their physical health if they are depressed.

 Social withdrawal of kids is a common occurrence from a divorce.
 A child known to be confident and sociable may change and become more reserved and less assertive.
 Their confidence may be affected if they feel guilt for the spill, causing low self-esteem.